EkaterinaGorbunova/web3_nft_card_battle_game/README.md

-# Online Multiplayer Web 3 NFT Card Battle Game
+# Online Multiplayer Web3 Card Battle Game
 Create your characters, create and join live battles, choose your battleground, and battle other players in real-time!

 ## Run Project